anz-bank/sysl/pkg/arrai/README.md

 ## Usage

 To keep things simple and consistent, all scripts currently work with the same `model.sysl` spec.
+This spec will evolve over time to contain the full range of Sysl features and patterns to stress test the scripts.

 To run the arr.ai scripts, install arr.ai and execute `arrai run [file]`.
 For example: